wifiphisher/wifiphisher/README.md

 * Two wireless network interfaces, one capable of injection.

 ## setup using vagrant
-this will require at least vagrant 1.7, <a href="https://www.vagrantup.com/downloads.html">download from  here</a>
+* this will require at least vagrant 1.7, <a href="https://www.vagrantup.com/downloads.html">download from  here</a>
+* clone this repository and change into its directory
+* then execute the following commands from your terminal
 `vagrant up`
 `vagrant ssh`
 `cd /vagrant`
-fix some path issues:
+* fix some path issues, from inside the virtual machine:
 `echo 'export PATH=$PATH:/usr/local/sbin' >> ~/.bashrc`
 `echo 'export PATH=$PATH:/usr/sbin' >> ~/.bashrc`
 `echo 'export PATH=$PATH:/sbin' >> ~/.bashrc`